4 Days in Croatia: The Best Itineraries & How to Plan Them

 Finally, adventure on to Krka National Park

 Another thing Krka can offer that Plitvice can’t is a historic center.
-There are the old ruins of a Roman military camp and amphitheater, two monasteries (one of which is built on ancient catacombs), and old water mills within the boundaries of the national park.
+Within the boundaries of the national park are the ruins of a Roman military camp and amphitheater, two monasteries (one built on ancient catacombs), and old water mills.

 Option 5 – An Itinerary For History Buffs: Šibenik, Trogir Old Town, & Split